moosieth/412_phase2_tests/README.md

 Congrats!
 You now have a fully functioning MySQL instance running on `127.0.0.1:3306`.
 You can login to it as the root user, with password 'password'.

+A quick note: `docker-compose.yaml` already creates a database inside the container, entitled `db`.
+You can use it (by inclucing `USE db;` in the top of all your SQL queries and workspaces), or you can create a new one if you want.

 When you're done, you can stop the container through Docker Desktop, or you can run:

 ```bash